 Main suspect, Nigerian Sam Udoetuk Wills, was re-arrested after breaking out of police custody in connection with these girls.

 Director-General of the Criminal Investigations Department DCOP Maame Yaa Tiwaa Addo-Danquah earlier this month at a press conference assured parents that the girls are alive and that they know where they are.

 Daily Guide network, an online news portal on Tuesday reported that the girls had been rescued and were undergoing a medical examination at an undisclosed health facility in Accra.

 However, speaking to host of Atinka FM’s “AM Drive” Ekourba Gyasi, Rebecca Quayson, sister of Ruth Love Quayson, one of the victims stated that the alleged rescue is a mere ploy to stop the impending demonstration by parents and families of Kidnapped girls.

-Families of kidnapped girls announced a demonstration exercise in Takoradi and Accra respectively to pressure authorities to intensify rescue efforts.
+Families of kidnapped girls announced a demonstrating exercise in Takoradi and Accra respectively to pressure authorities to intensify rescue efforts.